Bryant City Attorney

 For a detailed look at all duties and responsibilities of the elected city attorney for the City of Bryant please reference the ordinance located at the bottom of this page.

-This office is currently held by Josh Farmer, who was elected to serve in a four-year term starting January 1st, 2019 and ending December 31st, 2022.
+This office is currently held by Ashley Clancy, who was appointed in 2020 to complete the remaining 3 years in a four-year term that the previously elected official held.
+That term started January 1st, 2019, and will end December 31st, 2022.

 The next election for this position will be in 2022.